rezakj/iCellR/README.md

 - Differential Expression Analysis

+The differential expression (DE) analysis function in iCellR allows the users to choose from any combinations of clusters and conditions.
+For example, a user with two samples (say WT and KO) has four different possible ways of comparisons:

+a-Comparing a cluster/clusters with different cluster/clusters (e.g. cluster 1 and 2 vs. 4)

+b-Comparing a cluster/clusters with different cluster/clusters only in one/more condition/conditions (e.g. cluster 1 vs cluster 2 but only the WT sample)

+c-Comparing a condtion/condtions with different condtion/condtions (e.g. WT vs KO)

+d-Comparing a condtion/condtions with different condtion/condtions only in one/more cluster/clusters (e.g. cluster 1 WT vs cluster 1 KO)

 ```r
 diff.res <- run.diff.exp(my.obj, de.by = "clusters", cond.1 = c(1,4), cond.2 = c(2))
 diff.res1 <- as.data.frame(diff.res)